Welcome to Riseup email help.

 If you don’t find what you are looking for fill out a help ticket.
 Once your question has been answered, please help us keep these pages updated by submitting any changes or additions you would like to share with other users.

-Visit user.riseup.net.
-From there, you can change your password, add email aliases, set up email filters, change your quota, and request help.
+Visit account.riseup.net to change your password, replace your recovery code, add email aliases, set up email filters, change your quota, destroy your data, setup service-specific passwords, and request help.

 - Never give your password to anyone, especially someone claiming to be riseup.net.